Holic75/Baldurs-gate-dnd-3.5/README.md

 – May cast priest spells starting at level 4.
 – May use Smite Evil ability.
 Gains one use per day at level 1, level 5 and every 5 levels thereafter.
 ```
-SMITE EVIL: For 10 seconds Paladin receives +1 bonus to her attack roll per 2 points of Charisma above 10 and deals 1 extra point of damage per paladin level against evil creatures.
+SMITE EVIL: For 10 seconds Paladin receives +1 bonus to her attack roll per 2 points of Charisma above 10 and deals 1 extra point of damage per level against evil creatures.
 ```
-– Receives a bonus to all saving throws for every 2 points of Charisma above 9 (i.e +1 at 11, +2 at 13, etc) and penalty for every 2 points below 10.
+– Receives a bonus to all saving throws for every 2 points of Charisma above 9 (i.e. +1 at 11, +2 at 13, etc) and penalty for every 2 points below 10.
 – Gets one bonus feat at levels 25 and 30.
 – Alignment restricted to lawful good.
 – Hit Die: d10